Jabst/golang-api/README.md

 ### Metrics

-Application metrics to evaluate processing times for the several API routes.
+Application metrics to evaluate processing times for the several API routes in real time through dashboards like Grafana.